vriveraPeersyst/docs.xrplevm.org/pages/developers/interacting-with-evm/advanced-guides/cross-chain-transactions/faqs.md

 **Liquidity needs**: Developers need to understand their liquidity needs.
 Which DEX do they plan to use to execute a trade?
 The XRPL DEX is an excellent option for native XRPL apps.

-**Latency**: Any cross-chain transaction effectively requires a confirmation across three chains: the XRPL, Axelar, and the XRPL EVM sidechain.
-This confirmation time will introduce some latency for apps.
+**Latency**: Any cross-chain transaction requires confirmation across multiple chains, which will introduce some latency for apps.
+The exact latency depends on the bridge network used.
+For example, when using Axelar, transactions require confirmation across three chains: the XRPL, Axelar, and the XRPL EVM sidechain.
 The end-to-end latency for a cross-chain transaction could be more than one minute.

 **User experience**: An XRPL cross-chain app will have an XRPL-like user experience.
 Developers will build this application using XRPL SDKs, and the XRPL application will access EVM functionality in the background.
 The EVM sidechain acts as a backend computational layer.
 Developers should consider how they design the application's UX.